 Authority is not the right to rule—it’s the responsibility to serve.

 If that was true then we should look again at the Danvers statement:

-A significant thing about the Danvers statement is that women do not have authority at home and church in it.
+A significant thing about the Danvers statement is that women do not, according to that document, have authority at home and church.
 In other words, if we believe Kassian, it would mean women have no responsibility to serve their husbands or their churches.

 In other words: Mary Kassian, we are not fools.
 We know that with words choices like “Authority is … the responsibility to serve” you are simply not being honest.
 “Let your yes be yes and your no be no”, said Jesus.
 Say what you really mean and stop obfuscating the issues.